kevinwjin/cbb752-final-project/Part 2/automated_pipeline/README.md

 The studies also highlight the importance of understanding the interplay between genes, cellular processes, and disease.
 For example, the role of the Wnt/PKC signaling pathway in cerebral ischemic injury (PMCID: 7072880) and the involvement of the complement system in neurological disorders (PMCID: 8081827) provide insights into potential therapeutic strategies.

+### **Comparative Analysis with External Databases UniProt**
-## Comparative Analysis of Gene Information from Literature Summary and UniProt
+Comparative Analysis with UniProt Database

-This analysis compares the biological information extracted from 50 scientific articles with the functional annotations and associated data available in the UniProt database for ten specific human genes: SYN3, EFCAB6, LARGE1, CELSR1, PACSIN2, CECR2, SEZ6L, TAFA5, MYO18B, and TBC1D22A.
+This analysis compares the findings from the provided literature summary with information available in the UniProt database for the ten specified genes.

-Consistencies Identified:

-For several genes, the information from the literature summary aligns well with UniProt annotations.
-SYN3: Both sources indicate a role in neurotransmitter release and synaptogenesis.
-UniProt specifies its association with synaptic vesicles.
-LARGE1: UniProt confirms its function as a bifunctional glycosyltransferase involved in alpha-dystroglycan maturation, which is consistent with a role in muscle function implied by the literature summary's mention of skeletal muscle function.
-PACSIN2: The literature summary highlights its involvement in cell migration, autophagy, and vesicle-mediated transport.
-UniProt corroborates its role in regulating caveolae morphogenesis and endocytosis, intracellular vesicle-mediated transport, and endothelial organization and migration.
-The literature's mention of PACSIN2 phosphorylation and its link to kidney dysfunction and free fatty acids suggests a regulatory mechanism, and UniProt notes phosphorylation by CK2 and PKC.
-CECR2: The literature mentions its involvement in chromatin remodeling.
-UniProt confirms its role as a regulatory subunit of ATP-dependent chromatin remodeling complexes and its binding to acylated histones.
-UniProt also associates CECR2 with neural tube closure and inner ear development, which aligns with a developmental role.
+SYN3 (Synapsin-3):
+UniProt function aligns with the summary, indicating involvement in neurotransmitter release and synaptogenesis.
+The summary's mention of potential links to neuropsychiatric diseases is supported by UniProt's annotation regarding its localization to synaptic vesicles and role in modulating neurotransmitter release, consistent with a role in neuronal function.

+EFCAB6 (EF-hand calcium-binding domain-containing protein 6):
+UniProt describes EFCAB6 as a negative regulator of the androgen receptor and a component of motile cilia.
+The summary did not extensively cover these specific functions.
+UniProt also notes its calcium binding activity, which is consistent with its name.
+The summary's focus was not on these molecular details.

+LARGE1 (Xylosyl- and glucuronyltransferase LARGE1):
+UniProt confirms LARGE1 as a glycosyltransferase crucial for the maturation of alpha-dystroglycan, essential for skeletal muscle and brain function.
+This strongly supports the summary's implication of LARGE1 in neurological disorders and its potential role in muscle function, as alpha-dystroglycan is vital for anchoring the cytoskeleton to the extracellular matrix in these tissues.
+UniProt also links mutations to congenital muscular dystrophies like Walker-Warburg syndrome, reinforcing the disease associations in the summary.

+CELSR1 (Cadherin EGF LAG seven-pass G-type receptor 1):
+UniProt describes CELSR1 as a receptor potentially involved in cell-cell signaling during nervous system formation and planar cell polarity.
+The summary links CELSR1 to the Wnt/PKC signaling pathway and cerebral ischemic injury, which aligns with its role in nervous system signaling.
+UniProt also mentions its involvement in neural tube defects and lymphedema, expanding on the disease associations noted in the summary.

+PACSIN2 (Protein kinase C and casein kinase substrate in neurons protein 2):
+UniProt confirms PACSIN2's role in vesicle-mediated transport, endocytosis (including caveolae and EGF receptor), and endothelial organization/migration.
+This aligns well with the summary's findings on PACSIN2's involvement in regulating podocyte architecture, cell migration, and autophagy, as these processes often involve vesicle trafficking and membrane dynamics.
+UniProt also notes interactions with proteins like EHD1, EHD2, EHD3, and MICALL1, supporting the summary's mention of the PACSIN2/EHD4/MICAL-L1 complex.
+UniProt links PACSIN2 to poor metabolism of thiopurines and microvillus inclusion disease, providing additional disease context not explicitly in the summary.

+CECR2 (Chromatin remodeling regulator CECR2):
+UniProt identifies CECR2 as a regulatory subunit of ATP-dependent chromatin remodeling complexes involved in DNA-templated processes like replication, transcription, and repair.
+It also highlights its role in embryogenesis, neural tube closure, and spermatogenesis.
+The summary did not detail CECR2's function, so UniProt provides significant additional context regarding its molecular role in chromatin remodeling and developmental processes, including a link to neural tube defects (Cat Eye Syndrome).

+SEZ6L (Seizure 6-like protein):
-SEZ6L: The literature links SEZ6L to BACE1 cleavage and neurological disorders.
-UniProt suggests it may contribute to specialized endoplasmic reticulum functions in neurons and notes its cleavage by BACE2 in mouse pancreatic beta cells (though the literature specifies BACE1 and Niemann-Pick type C, highlighting a potential species or context difference or a more specific finding in the literature).
-UniProt also mentions association with bipolar disorder and lung cancer.
+UniProt indicates SEZ6L may contribute to specialized endoplasmic reticulum functions in neurons.
+The summary's focus on SEZ6L's cleavage by BACE1 and association with neurological disorders like Niemann-Pick type C disease is a specific finding from the literature analysis that complements the broader neuronal localization suggested by UniProt.

+TAFA5 (Chemokine-like protein TAFA-5):
-TAFA5: The literature indicates TAFA5 promotes proliferation and migration in gastric cancer and has a role in the spinal cord related to pain relief.
-UniProt describes TAFA5 as a chemokine-like protein regulating cell proliferation and migration through GPCRs and stimulating chemotactic migration of macrophages.
-UniProt also notes its expression in specific brain regions and its potential function as a neurokine, supporting a role in the nervous system.
-UniProt also links TAFA5 to gastric cancer progression and metabolic syndrome.
+UniProt describes TAFA5 as a chemokine-like protein regulating cell proliferation and migration via GPCRs, and notes its expression predominantly in the brain.
+This strongly supports the summary's findings on TAFA5 promoting proliferation and migration in gastric cancer and its role in the spinal cord and pain relief.
+UniProt also mentions its involvement in macrophage migration and inhibition of osteoclast formation, adding further functional details.
+UniProt links TAFA5 to cerebral small vessel disease, metabolic syndrome, and atherosclerosis, expanding the disease associations.

+MYO18B (Unconventional myosin-XVIIIb):
-MYO18B: The literature connects MYO18B to muscle function and cancer progression, specifically hepatocellular carcinoma.
-UniProt describes it as an unconventional myosin potentially involved in intracellular trafficking and regulation of muscle-specific genes.
-UniProt also notes its role in tumor development and progression, and its frequent deletion, mutation, and hypermethylation in lung cancers, as well as association with Klippel-Feil syndrome with myopathy.
+UniProt suggests MYO18B is involved in intracellular trafficking in muscle cells and may regulate muscle-specific genes in the nucleus.
+It also notes a potential role in tumor development and progression, with restored expression suppressing growth in lung cancer cells.
+This aligns with the summary's link between MYO18B and muscle function and cancer progression, particularly hepatocellular carcinoma.
+UniProt also associates mutations with Klippel-Feil syndrome 4 with nemaline myopathy, adding a specific muscular disorder link.

+TBC1D22A (TBC1 domain family member 22A):
-TBC1D22A: The literature summary does not provide specific functional details for TBC1D22A.
-UniProt indicates it may act as a GTPase-activating protein for Rab family proteins and is associated with developmental and epileptic encephalopathy and generalized epilepsy with febrile seizures plus.
+UniProt suggests TBC1D22A acts as a GTPase-activating protein for Rab family proteins and is predicted to be active in the Golgi apparatus.
+The summary did not provide specific functional details for TBC1D22A beyond its upregulation in various cancers.
+UniProt links TBC1D22A to developmental and epileptic encephalopathy and generalized epilepsy with febrile seizures plus, providing specific neurological disease associations not present in the summary.

-Discrepancies and Significance:

-The primary discrepancy lies in the level of detail and the specific disease associations mentioned.
-While UniProt provides broad functional annotations and known disease links, the literature summary offers more specific findings from individual studies, such as the association of MYO18B with poor prognosis in hepatocellular carcinoma (PMCID: 7378193) or the specific PACSIN2 phosphorylation site (S313) linked to kidney dysfunction (PMCID: 10252800).
-These specific details from the literature provide valuable context and potential mechanisms underlying the broader functions described in UniProt.

-The literature also introduces disease associations not explicitly listed as primary annotations in the initial UniProt summaries, such as the link between TAFA5 and pain relief or the specific cancer types mentioned for MYO18B and TAFA5.
-This highlights the dynamic nature of scientific discovery, where specific research findings often precede comprehensive database updates.

-The mention of SEZ6L cleavage by BACE1 in the literature versus BACE2 in mouse models in UniProt for pancreatic beta cells suggests potential differences in processing based on species or tissue type, or that the literature finding is a more recent or specific observation not yet broadly annotated in UniProt.
+Consistencies:
+There is strong consistency between the literature summary and UniProt regarding the general functions and disease areas for LARGE1, PACSIN2, MYO18B, and TAFA5, particularly their roles in cellular processes like migration and proliferation, and associations with neurological disorders and cancer.
+The neuronal function of SYN3 is also consistent.

+Discrepancies/Additional Information from UniProt:
+UniProt provides more detailed molecular functions (e.g., specific protein interactions, enzymatic activities, subcellular localization) and broader or more specific disease associations for several genes (EFCAB6, CECR2, PACSIN2, TAFA5, TBC1D22A) than were evident solely from the provided summary.
+For example, CECR2's role in chromatin remodeling and neural tube defects, EFCAB6's role in androgen receptor regulation and cilia, PACSIN2's link to thiopurine metabolism disorders, TAFA5's role as a chemokine and links to vascular/metabolic diseases, and TBC1D22A's function as a Rab GAP and association with specific epilepsies were not detailed in the summary.

 Significance:

-This comparative analysis underscores the complementary nature of information derived from text mining of scientific literature and curated databases like UniProt.
-UniProt provides a standardized and comprehensive overview of protein function and known associations, while the literature offers granular details, specific experimental evidence, and emerging findings that may not yet be fully integrated into databases.
-Discrepancies or novel associations found in the literature can serve as valuable pointers for further investigation and potential updates to public databases.
-The specific disease contexts and molecular interactions described in the literature provide crucial biological context for the broader functional roles listed in UniProt, which is essential for understanding the implications of these genes in health and disease.
+The comparative analysis highlights that while text mining of a focused set of literature can identify key themes and disease associations, external databases like UniProt provide a broader and more detailed understanding of protein function, molecular mechanisms, and a wider spectrum of associated conditions.
+Combining information from both sources offers a more comprehensive view of the genes' biological roles and potential implications.
+The discrepancies are not necessarily contradictions but rather reflect the different scopes and depths of information captured by focused literature analysis versus comprehensive database annotation.
+UniProt serves as a valuable resource for validating and expanding upon findings from text mining efforts.

 ---